btexian/btexian/README.md

 - 👋 Hi, I’m @btexian
-- 👀 I’m interested in ccoding
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me (insta-nishant7ujjain)